- Fellowship - UT Southwestern Medical Center (2001-2004), Hematology Oncology

-Yu-Min Shen, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
+Yu-Min Shen, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.

 Recognized as the regional expert in coagulation disorders, Dr. Shen is a nonmalignant hematologic disorders specialist whose areas of clinical expertise include bleeding and clotting disorders, hemostasis, and thrombosis.